itsmoops/react-redux-firebase/README.md

 #### Create a Database
 Log in to the [Firebase console](https://console.firebase.google.com) and create a new project if you don't already have one.

+#### Enable Authentication
+In the left nav of your database console, click "Authentication", and then click the "Set Up Sign-In Method" button.
+This project requires that Email/Password is enabled.
+Enable any other auth providers you might want to use.

+#### Enable Realtime Database
+In the left nav of your database console, click "Database", and then click the "Get Started" button.
+The default rules require that a user be authenticated to read or write data.
+Info about security rules can be found [here](https://firebase.google.com/docs/database/security/quickstart?authuser=0).

 #### Enable Database Storage
 In the left nav of your database console, click "Storage", and then click the "Get Started" -> "Got It" buttons.
 This will enable your database to use file storage (can be used for profile pictures, etc.)